Torgo13/CustomRenderPipeline/Packages/com.unity.render-pipelines.universal/Documentation~/shading-model.md

 **Note:** This shading model is not suitable for low-end mobile hardware.
 If you’re targeting this hardware, use Shaders with a [Simple Shading](#simple-shading) model.

-To read more about Physically Based Rendering, see [this walkthrough by Joe Wilson on Marmoset](https://marmoset.co/posts/physically-based-rendering-and-you-can-too/).
+To read more about Physically Based Rendering, refer to [this walkthrough by Joe Wilson on Marmoset](https://marmoset.co/posts/physically-based-rendering-and-you-can-too/).
 ## Simple shading

 This shading model is suitable for stylized visuals or for games that run on less powerful platforms.
 With this shading model, Materials are not truly photorealistic.
 The Shaders do not conserve energy.
 This shading model is based on the [Blinn-Phong](https://en.wikipedia.org/wiki/Blinn%E2%80%93Phong_shading_model) model.